 Two types of publication awards are made:

-- 2018 Brands, R. A., & Fernandez-Mateo, I. for Leaning Out: How Negative Recruitment Experiences Shape Women’s Decisions to Compete for Executive Roles.
+- 2018 Riana Brands (London Business School) & Isabel Fernandez-Mateo (London Business School) for Leaning Out: How Negative Recruitment Experiences Shape Women’s Decisions to Compete for Executive Roles.
 Administrative Science Quarterly, 62, 405-442.

 - 2017 Jason Greenberg (New York University), Ethan Mollick (University of Pennsylvania) for Activist Choice Homophily and the Crowdfunding of Female Founders.
 Administrative Science Quarterly, 62, 2, 341–374.